Maury Regional Heart Services

 services.
 From interventional procedures to our partnership with Vanderbilt Heart to provide cardiothoracic surgery, we have a highly skilled and experienced team that strives to achieve the best possible outcomes.

 When it comes to a heart attack, a quick response and the use of proven treatment methods can result in better outcomes for patients.
-Maury Regional is a Level III accredited chest pain center and has demonstrated its expertise and commitment to quality patient care by meeting or exceeding stringent Society of Chest Pain Center criteria.
+Maury Regional is a Level III accredited chest pain center and has demonstrated its expertise and commitment to quality patient care by meeting or exceeding stringent treatment criteria of the Society of Cardiovascular Patient Care.

 The cardiac catheterization laboratory allows the experienced cardiologists on our medical staff to investigate heart conditions with amazing accuracy.
 The physicians have the expertise to treat heart conditions and perform interventional procedures—such as angioplasty and stenting—to prevent heart attacks and are assisted by our highly trained nursing and radiologic staff.